gpillon/comfyui-odh-workbench/README.md

 # AMD GPU (still WIP)
 oc apply -f https://github.com/gpillon/comfyui-odh-notebook/releases/download/v1.0.1/imagestream-amd.yaml -n redhat-ods-applications
 ```
-And then create the Notebook in your workspace using the custom image.
+And then create the Workbench in your workspace using the custom image.

 ## Overview